 - age of your child or young person, with their consent

-- contact information including email address and phone number and/or job title
+- contact information including email address, contact address and phone number

 - other information relevant to your enquiry